ETHorHIL/phase2ceremony_1/CONTRIBUTE.md

 Send the 3 responses plus the signed attestation to the coordinator.

-You will be asked to do so by first create a ssh-key if you don't have it.
+You will be asked to do so by first creating a ssh-key if you don't have it.

 ````bash
 ssh-keygen -t rsa -q -f "$HOME/.ssh/id_rsa" -N ""